 “Kukuruku…kukuruku” my alarm buzzed, it was 4:45am.
 I thought I had set the alarm for 5:45am.
 Hurrying out of my interrupted sleep, I silenced my alarm and immediately put on the flashlight.
 I had to get out of the house before six if I was to make my appointment of seven.

 The journey to the hospital is less than an hour but the usual morning rush could make it take hours.
 I hastened to the bus-stop to join the queue for the first bus.
 Forty five minutes later, I was seating on a chair at the hospital reception.

 Pretty nurses in neat white dresses walked around carrying files and doing just one thing or the other.
-I have heard lots of rumours about nurses being wayward.
+I had heard lots of rumours about nurses being wayward.
 So, as I sat down I wondered how many of them had probably done the same thing I was about to do.

-At exactly 7am, the Doctor I had previously met some days ago walked into the reception and invited me to his office.
+At exactly 7am, the Doctor I had previously met some days before, walked into the reception and invited me to his office.
 I was offered a seat and immediately reminded of the nature of the process I was about to undergo.

 “It’s going to be painful, but you just have to be strong.
-We’ll be through in no time but you have to cooperate” he said displaying instruments I had ask to see on his table.
+We’ll be through in no time but you have to cooperate” he said displaying instruments I had asked to see on his table.

 For a moment I was terrified, “how exactly are these things going to work on me” I thought to myself.
 I touched my belly, the slight bulge was about to be reduced.
 I took a deep breath and told the doctor I was ready.

 The Doctor pressed a button and a nurse came in, he said some things to her and asked me to follow her.
 I complied and was led into a room that smelt of drugs and was filled with medical instruments.

 I took off my clothes and laid on a bed covered with brown mackintosh.
 Two taps were running into two sinks at a corner of the room.
 I was asked to part my legs and move down a little.